jasonaaronwilson/omni-c/README.md

 Eventually we may add multiple native compilation targets such as:

 1. LLVM
-2. Comet-VM (RISC-V64, ARM64 - full tail recursion and amazing debugging)
+2. Comet-VM (interpreter, RISC-V64, ARM64 - full tail recursion and amazing debugging)
 3. wasm

 ## Omni C Syntax